 Ryan Held is a sprint freestyle and butterfly specialist from Springfield, Illinois.
-He qualified for his first Olympic Games at the 2016 U.S Olympic Trials in a close fought 100 meter freestyle.
+He qualified for his first Olympic Games at the 2016 U.S Olympic Trials in a close-fought 100 meter freestyle.

 North Carolina State University

-Held took his sprinting talents to North Carolina State University where he joined a team of successful sprinters.
+Held took his sprinting talents to North Carolina State University, where he joined a team of successful sprinters.

-At the 2017 NCAA Championships, earned seven out of seven All-American First Team honors while picking up a medal of each color.
+At the 2017 NCAA Championships, Held earned seven out of seven All-American First Team honors while picking up a medal of each color.

-Held and his Wolfpack teammates weren’t able to defend their national title in the 400 yard freestyle relay, finishing 7th.
-They did, however, race to victory in the 800 yard freestyle relay.
-Held got NC State out in front early with a lead off split of 1:31.37.
+Held and his Wolfpack teammates weren’t able to defend their national title in the 400-yard freestyle relay, finishing 7th.
+They did, however, race to victory in the 800-yard freestyle relay.
+Held got NC State out in front early with a leadoff split of 1:31.37.
 The rest of the team managed to sustain the lead to take the gold in a new NCAA, U.S. and American record of 6:06.53.

-Held won his first individual NCAA medal with a silver in the 50 yard freestyle.
-He touched in 18.60 seconds behind Florida’s Caeleb Dressel.
-His final medal came in the 100 yard freestyle.
-A bronze in 41.21 behind Dressel and Missouri’s Michael Chadwick.
+Held won his first individual NCAA medal with a silver in the 50-yard freestyle.
+He touched in 18.60 seconds, behind Florida’s Caeleb Dressel.
+His final medal came in the 100-yard freestyle: a bronze in 41.21 behind Dressel and Missouri’s Michael Chadwick.

 2016 Rio Olympics

 As the US national anthem played with Held and his teammates on top of the podium, Held couldn’t hold back his emotions.
-Tears streamed down his face as his hard work and Olympic champion dream was realized.
+Tears streamed down his face as his hard work and Olympic champion dream were realized.

 2017 World University Games

-On the first night of competition, Held got the ball rolling with teammates Maxime Rooney, Justin Ress, and Justin Lynch to take gold in the 4x100m Free Relay, where Held split 48.25.
-On Day 5, Held kept the gold coming in with a win in the individual 100m freestyle, touching at 48.36, securing the victory by only .02.
+On the first night of competition, Held got the ball rolling with teammates Maxime Rooney, Justin Ress, and Justin Lynch to take gold in the 4x100m free relay, where Held split 48.25.
+On Day 5, Held kept the gold coming with a win in the individual 100m freestyle, touching at 48.36, securing the victory by only .02.